We may earn a commission when you buy through links in our articles. Learn more.

 Taiko no Tatsujin: The Drum Master

 Don’t be fooled by how simple Taiko no Tatsujin looks, this game is incredibly easy to learn but very difficult to master.
-You could say you’d have to be a drum master to get past some of the challenging songs in this rhythm game.
-Taiko no Tatsujin: The Drum Master has one of the most unique soundtracks you’ll hear in a rhythm game, ranging from anime openings to videogame songs like Megalovania from Undertale.
+You could say you’d have to be a drum master to get past the challenging songs in this rhythm game.
+Taiko no Tatsujin: The Drum Master has one of the more unique soundtracks you’ll hear in a rhythm game, ranging from anime openings to videogame songs like Megalovania from Undertale.

-Taiko no Tatsujin: The Drum Master is fantastic as a single-player game, but it excels when playing co-operatively with a local partner.
+Taiko no Tatsujin: The Drum Master is fantastic as a single-player game, but it excels when playing cooperatively with a local partner.
 Whether you’re playing songs together, or you’re fighting each other to obtain the best score, this game can be extremely exciting when playing with someone of equal skill level.
 While this game can be played with a controller, you may want to invest in a drum controller as some of the harder songs require you to hit difficult fills.

 And there you have it, our pick of the best rhythm games on PC.
 We’re pretty fond of list features here at PCGN, so there’s plenty more like it, including our round-up of the best open-world games and the finest RPG games on PC.
 Now, if some bright spark would please make a rhythm game with role-playing mechanics set in a massive open map then we could merge them all into one.